AmericanCouncils/AyamelResourceApiServer/src/AC/WebServicesBundle/README.md

 * `ac.webservices.api_paths` - an array of regex expressions to match routes which should be considered "api routes"
 * `ac.webservices.allow_code_suppression` - boolean for whether or not to allow clients to suppress the http response codes, and always return `200` responses
 * `ac.webservices.include_response_data` - boolean for whether or not to include the response code and message in the response data structure
-* `ac.webservices.exception_map` - a map of exception classes, and the http code and message that should be returned if they are encountered, if not specified, all exceptions return `500`
+* `ac.webservices.exception_map` - a map of exception classes, and the http code and message that should be returned if they are encountered, if not specified, all exceptions (excluding `HttpException`) return `500`
 * `ac.webservices.default_response_format` - the default response format, if not specified `json` is assumed, but you can change this
 * `ac.webservices.include_dev_exceptions` - boolean for whether or not to include detailed exception information in API responses if in dev mode